-Stormwater Program
+Stormwater

 Stormwater is more than just rain.
-It's water that falls on driveway or parking lots and sidewalks collecting oil, antifreeze, grease, and debris.
-It's rain that flows from your yard to the streets with fertilizers, pesticides, pet waste, and leaves.
+It's water that falls on driveway or sidewalks and yards collecting oil, antifreeze grease, fertilizers, pesticides, pet waste and leaves.
+We receive 37 inches of rain each year that drains to local streams, affecting the stability of streams and wildlife.
+Report if you see anyone dumping, pouring or washing ANYTHING into storm or sewer drains.